 This consists of needle exchange programs and safe injection sites that encourage people to test their opioid sources.
 This approach accepts that some people aren’t yet ready to abstain from drug use altogether, so it aims to mitigate the harm caused by it.

 Harm reduction can prevent infections or transmissions of diseases such as HIV or other blood-borne pathogens.
 If opioids test positive for fentanyl, many people will opt not to take the drug due to the high potential for a fatal overdose.

 The National Institute on Drug Abuse (NIDA) explains that treatment must be tailored to your unique needs to be effective.
 There isn’t a one-size-fits-all approach that works for everyone.

-Your treatment team will build a plan that makes sense for your particular situation.
+Your treatment team will build a plan that makes sense for your particular fentanyl addiction.
 This plan will likely change as you progress in recovery.